Our history

 PPCS - 2008

-The PPCS has been specially developed for metrological institutes and is used to test other high-precision reference meters or comparators.
-The PPCS has a measuring accuracy of 0.001 %.
+The PPCS was specifically developed for metrology institutes and is used, for example, to check other high-precision measuring instruments.
+The PPCS has a measurement accuracy of 0,001%.

 2010

-For the first time, different transformer types can be tested with one device.
+For the first time, different converter types can be an device must be checked.

 COM5003 - 2016

-Comparator with accuracy of 0.005% for the first time
+Comparator with an accuracy of 0,005% for the first time

 STM6000 series - 2018

-First digital measurement system for testing of communication and metrology
+First digital measuring system for testing communication and metrology

 New location - 2019